Dresden: Too Good to be Real

 Information in Oxford English

 As beautiful and historic the center of Dresden might be, it is also a mess these days.
-That is because a gazillion construction sites are spread all over the place, including the historic Old Town.
+That is because a gazillion construction sites are spread all over the place, including in the historic Old Town.
 The provincial government is building as if there were no tomorrow.
 The construction activities are messing up part of the Schlossplatz, the Augustus Bridge, the Terrassenufer which is the street along the Elbe river, and they produced two cavities in Old Town Dresden which are as big as several football fields.

 Sightseeing Makes People Hungry